Jump to Topic

-Studies on tobacco use by transgender people varies widely, with estimates ranging from 45 percent to 74 percent.
+According to SAMHSA, studies on tobacco use by transgender people varies widely, with estimates ranging from 45 percent to 74 percent.
 This is particularly dangerous for transgender women who take estrogen because smoking significantly increases the risk of blood clots.
 It’s also exacerbated health issues for transgender men who take testosterone, which, like smoking, increases the risk of heart disease.

 Some studies have estimated that 20 percent to 25 percent of gay men and lesbians are heavy alcohol drinkers, compared with 3 to 10 of heterosexuals.

 Gay men are significantly more likely than straight men to have used marijuana, psychedelics, hallucinogens, stimulants, sedatives, cocaine, and barbiturates.
 Data show that gay people are increasingly using party drugs, such as MDMA, also known as ecstasy, which can impair judgment and contribute to risky sexual behavior.
 The use of needles to inject drugs like methamphetamine creates a risk of HIV and hepatitis.